 - Paper Structure

 This paper covers Music and Art.
-Please contact the Department of Music, Theatre and Performing Arts office (email@example.com) for a copy of the most recent paper profile.
+Please contact the School of Performing Arts office (email@example.com) for a copy of the most recent paper profile.

 - Teaching Arrangements